Distance: 13 km

 View Fullscreen Map

-before a white sign for the Otter Falls Cutoff Gas Station.
+on the right before a white sign for the Otter Falls Cutoff Gas Station.

 Take the first right on the gravel road heading northeast towards the transmission line (parallel to the highway).
-Follow the transmission line to the right for approximately 2 km until you reach an obscure fire break on your left (line of aspen between the spruce) that heads directly towards the mountain.
+Follow the transmission line to the right for approximately 2 km until you reach an obscure fire break on your left (line of aspen trees between the spruce) that heads directly towards the mountain.
 The fire break may not be obvious at first, so make sure to keep an eye out for it.

 Follow this road to the end and park at the base of the mountain.
 If there are any obstacles, like fallen trees, you may have to walk these roads, so plan accordingly (potentially adding an extra hour or so).
 Also, after periods of rain, this road may be too muddy to drive.